amyasnikov/validity/docs/quickstart.md

 ### Compliance Test

 * Create a selector.
 Selector is used to gather some subset of devices to later apply compliance tests only to that subset.
-For now we just need a selector that gathers all the devices
+For now, we just need a selector that gathers all the devices

 ```python
 selector = nb.plugins.validity.selectors.create(name='all', name_filter='.*')